Mozambique Entry Requirements

 Required Vaccinations

-- Yellow Fever - Required for travelers aged 9 months and older arriving from countries with risk of yellow fever transmission, or travelers who have transited for more than 12 hours through an airport of a country with risk of yellow fever transmission.
-The International Certificate of Vaccination must be presented at immigration.
-This is strictly enforced.
+- Yellow Fever vaccination certificate is required for travelers aged 1 year and over arriving from countries with risk of Yellow Fever transmission, and for travelers having transited for more than 12 hours through an airport of a country with risk.

 Recommended Vaccinations